midorikocak/json-archetypes/README.md

  - Fork this project.
  - Clone your forked project (which should now be in your github account) to your computer.
  - Create a branch and work on it to create/modify existing JSON Archetypes
+ - Try to submit pull requests for one Archetype at a time

 More on how to contribute to a Github project [here](https://guides.github.com/activities/contributing-to-open-source/).